What Are the Legal Requirements for Holiday Lets?

 Planning Permission

-In some cases, you may need planning permission to use your property as a holiday let, especially if it involves a change of use from a residential property.
+In some cases, you may need planning permission to use your property as a holiday let, especially if it involves a change of use from a residential or commercial property.

 An Annual Gas Safety Certification